Skip to main content

 00:00:00:00 – 00:01:12:15

-Hello and thank you for joining today’s special webcast.
-How to Build a Learning Culture That Makes a Business Impact.
-I’m Regina Brisebois, senior fellow and head of the Health Care Forum of the Human Capital Center.
-With the Conference Board.
+Hello and thank you for joining today’s special webcast: How to Build a Learning Culture That Makes a Business Impact.
+I’m Regina Brayboy, senior fellow and head of the Health Care Forum of the Human Capital Center with the Conference Board.
 After viewing today’s program, you will understand the why, what and how behind learning cultures.
-The why, why this is so important right now.
+The “why: why this is so important right now.

 00:01:12:18 – 00:01:40:03